Why doesn’t a narcissist understand your point of view?

 1. Reward good behaviour, make sure you compliment them for good behaviour, so if your parent starts being nice to you.
 “I’m so pleased we are getting along.”
 When your adult child is speaking to you again.
 “I’m so pleased we are talking again.”
 When your ex arrives on time to pick up the children.
 “Thank you, the children, and I really appreciate you.”
 Then when they are late.
 “The children were far happier last week when we kept to our arrangements, could we try to keep that in future, or would you mind letting me know, so I can pre-warn the children as they are really excited when you are coming and, they are pleased to see you.”

-2. Do not react to any of their negative behaviour, this only makes them do it all the more, as kryptonite is to Superman, no reaction is to a narcissist, and at the start be prepared for them to up their games, if you need seek protection orders some are dangerous.
+2. Do not react to any of their negative behaviour.
+This only makes them do it all the more, as kryptonite is to Superman, no reaction is to a narcissist, and at the start, be prepared for them to up their games.
+If you need to seek protection orders, some are dangerous.
 You do need to move away from.

-Good people don’t want or like manipulating others.
+Genuine people don’t want or like manipulating others.
 However, the best way to communicate with anyone is to do so in the way that they communicate with you.
-Knowing that they understand on their level, and lowering yourself to their level, no don’t fight back, don’t argue back, don’t threaten back, this just pulls you further in, leaves you with resentment and it’s not who you are.
-It’s a case of when they don’t get their own way, they fall silent and await you to beg, when the narcissist does something to hurt you, stay silent, not to get them to beg, to have your own peace, trying to discuss is pointless, they are not listening to how you feel, a narcissist is used to you making it up to them, so often when you fall silent, they will either up their games to get a reaction out of you, they will leave you alone, or they will start to play nice.
+Knowing that they understand on their level, and lowering yourself to their level, no don’t fight back, don’t argue back, don’t threaten back, this just pulls you further in, leaves you with resentment, and it’s not who you are.
+It’s a case of when they don’t get their own way, they fall silent and await you to beg, when the narcissist does something to hurt you, stay silent, process your emotions, not to get them to beg, to have your own peace, trying to discuss is pointless, they are not listening to how you feel, a narcissist is used to you making it up to them, so often when you fall silent, they will either up their games to get a reaction out of you, they will leave you alone, or they will start to play nice.
 When they start to play nice, acknowledge them, don’t bring up why you did whatever you did, they are not interested, attention, they live for, so you have to leave what they did in the past.
-Yet don’t get drawn in, remember they will not change, they will not genuinely care for you, you are doing this not to please them, you are doing it for a calmer life.
+Yet don’t get drawn in.
+Remember, they will not change.
+They will not genuinely care for you.
+You are doing this not to please them.
+You are doing it for a calmer life.

-Don’t try to get them to see you’re point of view, yes two healthy people can discuss, know your point and let them think whatever they like.
+Don’t try to get them to see your point of view, yes two healthy people can discuss, know your point and let them think whatever they like.

 The words they use, they understand, “I’m sorry you feel that way.”
 One they like to use when they are not happy they are not getting you to do exactly as you please, that’s when you would use.
 “I’m sorry you feel that way.”

-The best thing to do is distance yourself and love you for you.
+The best thing to do is distance yourself from the narcissist and learn to love you for yourself.
 Knowing your reasons come from a good place and a kind heart, and if the narcissist doesn’t want to understand that, it’s not your problem.
-Trying to explain yourself to them, only leaves you frustrated, remember only you define you, and others opinions of you don’t matter.
+Trying to explain yourself to them only leaves you frustrated, remember only you define you, and others opinions of you don’t matter.

-Knowing you are in control of you and taking back control of you, that you do not need to explain yourself to those unwilling to listen, when we explain ourselves to a narcissist, they use it against us.
+Knowing you are in control of yourself and taking back control of yourself, that you do not need to explain yourself to those unwilling to listen.
+When we explain ourselves to a narcissist, they use it against us.

 The online courses are available by Elizabeth Shaw.